Rediet21/Leap_CV-_Package/README.md

 ### Windows
 For Windows, Leap_CV will download and start the installation MiKTeX if it is not already installed on your system.

-While the package installs Miktex compiler, you will be prompted to choose between installing it "For all users" or "For me only" .
-Please ensure that you select the "For all users" option to avoid any potential permission issues or access restrictions.
+While the package installs Miktex compiler, you will be prompted to choose between installing it "For anyone who uses this computer" or "only For me only" .
+Please ensure that you select the "For anyone who uses this computer" option to avoid any potential permission issues or access restrictions.

 # Installing the package using pip